FindoraNetwork/platform/components/txn_builder_cli/README.md

 To display the utxo sids, add `--get_sids`.
 To store the sids to a file, use `--sids_file`.

 ### Transfer units of an asset.
 See `txn_builder_cli add transfer_asset`.
-After an asset is defined and issued, transactions are submitted, and utxo sids are stored.
+After an asset is defined and issued, transactions are submitted, and utxo sids are stored:
 * Create an empty transaction
 ```
 ./txn_builder_cli create_txn_builder --name txn_transfer